 Why we still sing Ji-sung Park songs

-It’s thirteen years to the day since Manchester United signed South Korea’s most famous footballer.
+Thirty-eight years ago today, South Korea’s most famous footballer was born.
 Maybe even its most famous person, period.

-So if you don’t know why Reds still sing the songs created in his honour six years after he left the club and four years after he retired from the game, read on…
+So if you don’t know why Reds still sing the songs created in his honour almost seven years after he left the club and five years after he retired from the game, read on…

 Everyone has their own idea of what constitutes ‘a Manchester United player’.
 It’s the kind of thing United fans spend hours arguing about in the pub.
 The notion probably only exists in some abstract, vague sense.
 But know this: even if you can’t sway your hips like George Best, leather a ball with both feet like Bobby Charlton, or puff your chest out like Le Roi, Eric Cantona, the faithful at Old Trafford will always respect and cherish you if they can see a good, honest bit of toil.
 And when it comes to grit and graft, there were few better than Park.